matthias-reis/carda-gatsby/content/articles/2022/01/abraham-debri-de-mondes-perdus-en.md

 ---
 date: 2022-01-06T13:55:07.492Z
-slug: abraham-debri-de-mondes-perdus-en
 typeName: Review
 title: '"Débris de mondes perdus" By Abraham'
 subTitle: Back To The Roots Of The Future
 seoTitle: Abraham – "Débris de mondes perdus" – Post-Metal Review
 description: Abraham are about to release their new album "Débris de mondes perdus" on February 25th.
 Fans of bands like Cult of Luna and The Ocean will love the post-metal record.
 excerpt: Abraham are about to release their new album "Débris de mondes perdus" on February 25th.
 With a total of eight songs, the band has managed to add something entirely new for the post-metal genre, which will particularly enchant fans of bands like Cult of Luna.
 image: https://storage.googleapis.com/cardamonchai-media/2022-01-06/abraham-jpg-imagine-b8d808_788e09_1024_768/640.webp
 copyright: Abraham
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-01-06/abraham-fb-png-imagine-a8c808_6e8208_1200_628/640.webp